Vietnam.vn - Nền tảng quảng bá Việt Nam

 The EU will allocate part of its 22.5 billion euro ($24.2 billion) investment package for projects to exploit and process 17 important minerals in 13 member states.

-These minerals play an essential role in many high-tech products such as electric vehicles, battery components, light alloys in the transportation industry and medical equipment.
+These minerals play an essential role in many high-tech products such as electric vehicles, battery components, lightweight alloys in the transportation industry and medical devices.

-At an event to introduce the projects in Brussels earlier this week, Mr. Séjourné stressed that the EU needs public support for domestic mineral exploitation.
+At an event to introduce the projects in Brussels earlier this week, Mr. Séjourné stressed the need for the EU to have public support for domestic mineral exploitation.

 Source: https://baotintuc.vn/the-gioi/eu-tang-toc-tu-chu-khoang-san-20250328113843854.htm